Ching Cheong: International reaction

-In June 2005, the Hong Kong Journalists Association and Reporters Without Borders organised a petition calling for Cheong's immediate release from unfair detention.
-The petition, containing more than 13,000 signatures, was sent to Hu Jintao, then General Secretary of the Chinese Communist Party and President of the People's Republic of China.
-The International Federation of Journalists and the Committee to Protect Journalists also protested Cheong's detention.
-The British Government was also asked to intervene as Cheong held a British National (Overseas) passport.
+In June 2005, the Hong Kong Journalists Association and Reporters Without Borders organised a petition calling for Ching's immediate release from unfair detention.
+The petition, containing more than 13,000 signatures, was sent to Hu Jintao, then General Secretary of the Chinese Communist Party and President of China.
+The International Federation of Journalists and the Committee to Protect Journalists also protested Ching's detention.
+The British Government was also asked to intervene as Ching held a British National (Overseas) passport.

 During the incident, some tabloids in Hong Kong insinuated that he was spying because he had to earn money for a mistress in China.
-The supposed mistress went to Hong Kong from China and gave witness that she had no relationship with Cheong.
+The supposed mistress went to Hong Kong from China and gave witness that she had no relationship with Ching.
 The accusation ceased when a lot of evidence showed that Cheong was innocent.

-On 12 January 2006, 35 legislative councillors including 10 pro-Beijing councillors (including three from the Liberal Party, three from the DAB, and one from the Alliance Party) signed an open letter asking the Chinese authorities to release Cheong unless there was sufficient evidence.
+On 12 January 2006, 35 legislative councillors including 10 pro-Beijing councillors (including three from the Liberal Party, three from the DAB, and one from the Alliance Party) signed an open letter asking the Chinese authorities to release Ching unless there was sufficient evidence.

 Imprisonment and release

-On 22 February 2006, the prosecutor in charge of Cheong's case decided to send his file back to the State Security Department for further investigation.
+On 22 February 2006, the prosecutor in charge of Ching's case decided to send his file back to the State Security Department for further investigation.
 The trial was thus delayed for at least one month.

-Cheong was tried in camera, found guilty of spying, and was sentenced on 31 August 2006 to five years' imprisonment.
+Ching was tried in camera, found guilty of spying, and was sentenced on 31 August 2006 to five years' imprisonment.

-The family's statement on the same day stated the verdict was extremely biased, adopting only evidence of the Procuratorate while ignoring almost all defence arguments and Cheong's defence.
+The family's statement on the same day stated the verdict was extremely biased, adopting only evidence of the Procuratorate while ignoring almost all defence arguments and Ching's defence.

-On 1 September 2006, Cheong's wife reported that her husband had called the verdict "very unfair" and vowed to appeal the sentence.
+On 1 September 2006, Ching's wife reported that her husband had called the verdict "very unfair" and vowed to appeal the sentence.

-On 5 February 2008, the Chinese government announced that they had released Cheong from prison early, days before the Chinese New Year holiday.
+On 5 February 2008, the Chinese government announced that they had released Ching from prison early, days before the Chinese New Year holiday.